ElliotKillick/windows-vs-linux-loader-architecture/README.md

 **Benchmark systems details:** Both Xen HVMs, Intel i5 4590, 4 vCPUs each, 8 GiBs of memory each, up-to-date Windows 10 22H2 and Fedora 39 on Linux 6.1.
 Tests performed while the host system and other virtual machines were suspended or turned off.

 Linux native thread creation and join times comes out firmly ahead, averaging speeds 3.2x faster than Windows.
 However, outside of some server applications that may correspond each client connection to a new thread, quickly creating 10,000 threads is not a realistic workload.
 Upon booting Windows, Process Explorer shows that there are about 1,000 threads between all processes on the system.
-So, Windows thread creation time is unlikely to become a performance bottleneck in practice.
-Additionally, Windows typically aims to keep threads alive and waiting as worker threads instead deleting and recreating them later.
-Still, CPU cycles add up and it only takes one Windows DLL to be doing something suboptimal from its `DLL_THREAD_ATTACH`/`DLL_THREAD_DETACH` for thread creation time to plunge.
-Also, `DLL_THREAD_ATTACH`/`DLL_THREAD_DETACH` routines require the same locks as loading a library, which could also cause thread creation peformance to take a substantial hit if these operations overlap.
-Interestingly, by looking at these numbers we can see that Windows thread creation overhead primarily comes from the time it takes for the NT kernel to spawn the thread itself and not from any action in user-mode.
+So, Windows thread creation time is unlikely to become a performance bottleneck in practice especially because Windows typically keeps threads alive and waiting as worker threads for some time instead of immediately deleting them in case new work comes along.
+Windows threads run their `DLL_THREAD_ATTACH` and `DLL_THREAD_DETACH` routines at thread startup and exit, which requires the same synchronization as `LoadLibrary` (including the `DLL_PROCESS_ATTACH` routine) and `FreeLibrary` (including the `DLL_PROCESS_DETACH` routine) operations.
+Therefore, significant variance or unexpected stutters could be present in thread startup and exit times if overlapping thread creation/exit or library load/free operations occur.
+Interestingly, by looking at these numbers we can see that Windows thread creation overhead primarily comes from the time it takes for the NT kernel to spawn the thread itself and not from any action in user-mode (in the future, we may run tests to see how perfomance changes with two threads simultaneously creating threads since the synchronization requirement of thread loader initialization could have a greater effect then).
 Another minor note is that not joining threads on Linux yields around a 25% performance improvement, although this didn't seem to have a noticeable effect on Windows (joining means running the thread until its end so any perfomance impact here would be due to the scheduler).

 Next, we will review the difference in resource consumption between Windows and Unix threads.
 Each thread requires its own stack memory allocation.
 On Windows, the default reservation size of this memory mapping is [1 MiB](https://learn.microsoft.com/en-us/windows/win32/procthread/thread-stack-size).
 However, only [64 KiBs](https://devblogs.microsoft.com/oldnewthing/20031008-00/?p=42223) of that reservation is consumed from phyiscal memory.
 On Linux, these sizes are [8 MiB](https://unix.stackexchange.com/a/473445) and the [archiecture's page size](https://stackoverflow.com/a/24819521) (typically 4 KiBs on modern x86-based and ARM systems), respectively.
-Since Linux and other Unix-like systems follow the system's page size (the smallest possible memory mapping size as set by the MMU) when creating memory mappings, each thread's stack memory mapping consumes significantly less memory on Unix systems than on Windows.
-Specifically, with an average page size of 4 KiB, Linux threads are 16x more lightweight in memory than on Windows.
+Since Linux and other Unix-like systems follow the system's page size (the smallest possible memory mapping size as set by the MMU) when creating memory mappings, each thread's stack memory mapping consumes significantly less memory on Unix systems than on Windows, an attribute which is certainly desirable for a general-purpose computer.
+Specifically, with a page size of 4 KiB means Linux threads are 16x more lightweight in memory than Windows.
 These facts only account for user-mode threads because kernel-mode threads do not exist in virtual memory.
 Kernel-mode threads are fully committed into physical memory with a fixed size stack (typically [8 KiBs on Linux](https://docs.kernel.org/next/x86/kernel-stacks.html) or [16 KiBs on Windows](https://bsodtutorials.blogspot.com/2013/11/kernel-stacks-user-stacks-dpc-stacks.html)).
 Generally, less memory mapping granularity also makes guard pages less effective at catching memory overrun bugs.

 Checking in Process Explorer, a freshly booted Windows system has around 1,000 threads between all processes.
 1,000 × 64 = 64,000 KiB or 62.5 MiB of memory spent just on thread stacks.
 In contrast, `htop` (since `ps` and `top` default to including kernel threads) shows a typical freshly booted Linux system has around 100 threads (although this number increases to ~150 when starting an XFCE desktop).
 Let's compare apples to apples since Windows has its desktop open.
 150 × 4 = 600 KiBs in thread stacks.
 Let's assume that thread stacks stay within 4 KiBs because stacks mostly consist of pointers and thus rarely grow to be very large.
-By our measurement, the end result is that threads themselves on a typical Linux desktop system consume 107 times fewer memory resources than Windows.
+By our measurement, the end result is that threads themselves on a typical Linux desktop system consume **107x fewer memory resources** than Windows.

 With more threads, in particular running threads, comes greater context switching overhead.
 The cost for a kernel to swtich between threads is expensive and not a negligible factor in performance.
 This price includes saving and restoring CPU state, CPU cache (L1, L2, and L3) eviction leading to cache misses having the largest potential performance impact, TLB (translation lookaside buffer) flushes thus invalidating virtual-to-physical address translation caches, and general kernel bookkeeping.

 Checking in Performance Monitor, a freshly booted Windows system does around 700 context switches per second while idling.
 In contrast, checking `vmstat` shows that an idling desktop Linux system sees around 150 context switches per second.
 Linux, probably due to less overall background work going on, has around 5 times less context switches while idling.
 These differences are significant and could lead to notable baseline performance and battery life differences (although, Windows may takes steps to reduce background work when running on a battery for devices like laptops).

 A kernel's scheduler plays a large role in the perfomance of a multithreading program or threads within a system.
 A scheduler decides which thread the kernel should switch to when a context switch occurs.
 As of version 6.6 (2023), the Linux kernel uses a new scheduler called [earliest eligible virtual deadline first (EEVDF)](https://en.wikipedia.org/wiki/Earliest_eligible_virtual_deadline_first_scheduling) that employs an algorithm by the same name.
 This scheduler takes into account multiple paramters including virtual time, eligible time, virtual requests and virtual deadlines for determining scheduling priority.
 This scheduler replaces the Completely Fair Scheduler (CFS), likely because overly striving for equal run-time distribution over thread readiness factors can cause [lock convoys](https://learn.microsoft.com/en-us/archive/msdn-magazine/2008/october/concurrency-hazards-solving-problems-in-your-multithreaded-code#lock-convoys) in practice.
-According to *Windows Internals*, "Windows implements a priority-driven, preemptive scheduling system".
-Indeed, the Windows scheduler is dynamic, relying heavily on ["prority boosts"](https://learn.microsoft.com/en-us/windows/win32/procthread/scheduling) to optimize for the foreground window, user interface interactiveness, multimedia applications, and lock ownership for locks that fully rely on the kernel (e.g. an event object allows execution to proceed).
+According to *Windows Internals: System architecture, processes, threads, memory management, and more, Part 1 (7th edition)*, "Windows implements a priority-driven, preemptive scheduling system".
+Indeed, the Windows scheduler is dynamic, relying heavily on ["priority boosts"](https://learn.microsoft.com/en-us/windows/win32/procthread/scheduling) to optimize for the foreground window, user interface interactiveness, multimedia applications, and lock ownership for locks that fully rely on the kernel (e.g. an event object allows execution to proceed).
 The *Windows Internals* book talks in-depth about the scheduler in its "Thread scheduling" subchapter.
 The scheduler on Windows and Linux is best optimized for the workloads common to each system (similar to a heap memory allocator, there are no settings that will be best optimized for every possible workload).

-Departing from synthetic benchmarks, [Linux is also better equipped to take advantage of modern CPUs with high core counts in real-world applications](https://www.phoronix.com/review/3990x-windows-linux/6), with increasing margins for a higher number of cores.
+Departing from synthetic benchmarks, [Linux is also better equipped to take advantage of modern CPUs with high core counts in real-world applications](https://www.phoronix.com/review/3990x-windows-linux/6), with increasing margins for higher numbers of cores.

 Based on our findings, we can conclude that Windows threads, like processes, are significantly more expensive and heavyweight than their typical Unix counterpart.